matthewaturner/MP2/readme.txt

+Machine Problem 9 CSCE 313 at Texas A&M

 Here comes the source code for MP1.
 The following files are included:

 -- ackerman.h / ackerman.c : These files contain all the code ready to exercise your allocator.
 Call the extern function "ackerman_main" from your main program.